sagarreddypatil/portfolio-website/posts/projects/cms-avi-hw.md

 pico_add_extra_outputs(hello_world)
 ```

-To top it off, these chips were impossible to brick.
-I mean it.
-These
-chips come with a permanent bootloader ROM activated with an input pin, so no
-matter how much you mess up the firmware, you can always flash it again over USB.
+To top it off, these chips are _impossible to brick_.
+They have an on-die bootrom activated with an input pin, so no matter how much you mess up the firmware, you can always flash it again over USB, no SWD needed.

 ## ADC selection